ivnsch/clojushop/README.md

 ##### TODOs

-Needs lots of online shop relevant stuff, like SKUs (currently Mongo id is used as identifier - very bad!), stock/inventory, improved security, validation, internationaliyation, etc. And of course, more features!
+Needs lots of online shop relevant stuff, like SKUs (currently Mongo id is used as identifier - very bad!), stock/inventory, improved security, validation, internationalization, etc. And of course, more features!